Cartwright-Sturmfels ideals associated to graphs and linear spaces: Closure of linear spaces in products of projective spaces

 The matrix $X_{[u]} $ is row-graded, i.e. the entries in its $i$-th row are homogeneous of degree $e_i\in \ZZ^u$.
 Hence by \cite[Corollary 1.19]{CDG2} its ideal of maximal minors is a Cartwright-Sturmfels ideal.
 In particular $I_u(X_{[u]} )$ is radical, hence By \cite[Theorem 1.16]{CDG2} it follows that $J(V)^{\hom}$ is a Cartwright-Sturmfels ideal as well.
 This concludes the proof of (1).

 (2) Since $J(V)$ is a prime ideal, then $J(V)^{\hom}$ is prime (see e.g.~ \cite[Proposition 4.3.10]{KR}).
 Then $J(V)^\star=J(V)^{\hom}\cap T$ is prime as well.
-We may assume without loss of generality that $K$ is algebraically closed.
+One can easily check that the ideals $J(V)^{\hom}$ and $J(V)^\star$ are geometrically primes, i.e. they remain prime under field extensions.
+Hence we may assume without loss of generality that $K$ is algebraically closed.
 So we may apply Brion's Theorem \ref{Brion} and conclude that both $J(V)^{\hom}$ and $J(V)^\star$ define Cohen-Macaulay normal rings. \end{proof}

 In order to identify generators of $J(V)^{\hom}$, we proceed as follows.
 For every non-empty subset $A$ of $\{1,\dots,u\}$ let and consider the ideal $J(V_A)$ generated by $V_A$.
 We associate to $J(V_A)$ the ideal $H_A$ generated the homogenization $L^{\hom,c}$ of the generators of $J(V_A)$ with respect to the vector $c=\sum_{i\in A} e_i$ and the corresponding matrices $X_A,Y_A, M_A$ constructed as in the proof of Theorem~\ref{homoline}.
 In the proof of Theorem~\ref{homoline} we showed that